fuzzwise/fuzzwise/README.md

 ```
 git clone https://github.com/fuzzwise/fuzzwise.git
 ```
-2. Add the necessary paths required for fuzzing in model/pipeline.py
+2. Add the necessary paths required, programming_language chosen, API keys and endpoints for fuzzing in model/config.yaml
-3. Add the API keys and endpoints in model/gpt_interaction.py
+3. Add the code to be tested on in program.py or Main.java depending on the programming language chosen
-4. Run the 'model/pipeline.py' file
+4. Run the 'model/main.py' file